samodom/UIKitSwagger/Docs/AutoLayout.md

 ```
 ### Constraint Activation

-Convenience methods for activating and deactivating constraints:
+Convenience methods for activating and deactivating constraints that work on single constraints *and* arrays of constraints:

  - `activate()`
  - `deactivate()`